deponian/logalize/readme.md

 How it works
 ------------

-Logalize reads one line from stdin at a time and then checks if it matches one of log formats (`formats`), general regular expressions (`patterns`) or plain English words and their [inflected](https://en.wikipedia.org/wiki/Inflection) forms (`words`).
+Logalize reads one line from stdin at a time and then checks if it matches one of formats (`formats`), general regular expressions (`patterns`) or plain English words and their [inflected](https://en.wikipedia.org/wiki/Inflection) forms (`words`).
 See configuration below for more details.

 Simplified version of the main loop:
 1. Read a line from stdin